Depok–Antasari Toll Road

-The Depok–Antasari Toll Road, also known as Desari is a controlled-access toll road in Java, Indonesia, connecting South Jakarta with Sawangan, Depok and Bojong Gede - Kemang (Salabenda), Bogor Regency.
+The Depok–Antasari Toll Road (Jalan Tol Depok-Antasari), also known as Desari, is a controlled-access toll road in Java, Indonesia, connecting South Jakarta with Sawangan, Depok and Bojong Gede - Kemang (Salabenda), Bogor Regency.

 The toll road extends from Jalan Pangeran Antasari in South Jakarta to Depok.
 The toll road will be extended to Bogor, at the interchange of Bogor Ring Road and Bogor-Ciawi–Sukabumi Toll Road.
 Once fully operational, this toll is predicted to reduce congestion along Jagorawi Toll Road.
 Indonesian President Joko Widodo inaugurated the 5.8 kilometer-long section I of the toll road on 27 September 2018.

 Sections

 The toll road is divided into 4 sections.